ylitormatech/javapatterns/README.md

 * The internal state of an object must be saved and restored at a later time.
 * Internal state cannot be exposed by interfaces without exposing implementation.
 * Encapsulation boundaries must be preserved.

+## Strategy Design Pattern

+#### Purpose
+Defines a set of encapsulated algorithms that can be swapped to carry out a specific behavior.

+#### Usage

+* The only difference between many related classes is their behavior.
+* Multiple versions or variations of an algorithm are required.
+* Algorithms access or utilize data that calling code shouldn’t be exposed to.
+* The behavior of a class should be defined at runtime.
+* Conditional statements are complex and hard to maintain.

 ## Composite Design Pattern